-- Data transmission (Recommendation V.2 [13])
+- Data transmission (Recommenda tion V.2 [16]) -13 dBm0

 Voice-frequency telegraphy

-amplitude-modulated frequency-modulated

-See Recommendation M.810, § 4.1
+amplitude-modulated frequency-modulated See Recommendation M.810, § 4.1

-- Phototelegraph or facsimile
+- Phototelegraph or facsimile •

-amplitude modulation (white level) frequency modulation

-- 3 dBm0
+amplitude modulation (whit = level) - 3 dBm0

+frequency modulation -13 dBm0

-- Simultaneous transmission of various signals
+- Simultaneous transmission of van ious signals

-total power
+total power -13 dBm0

-- Note l The above limits apply when the whole of the bandwidth is devoted to one particular transmission at any one time.
-When the band is divided among two or more types of transmission the power levels permitted by the various Recommendations mentioned above should be reduced by the quantity $10 \log (3100/x) \, dB$, where x is the nominal bandwidth in hertz occupied by the transmission concerned. - Note 2 In addition to the above specification, discrete frequency signals must comply with the requirements of Recommendation G.224 [14]. - Note 3 These are considered too high by some Administrations and additional study of these limits is anticipated in the future.
+Note 1 - The above limits apply when the whole of the bandwidth is devoted to one particular transmission at any one time.
+When the band is divided among two or more types of transmission the power levels permitted by the various Recommendations mentioned above should be reduced by the quantity $10 \log (3100/x) dB$, where x is the nominal bandwidth in hertz occupied by the transmission concerned.

+Note 2 - In addition to the above specification, discrete frequency signals must comply with the requirements of Recommendation G.224 [17].

+Note 3 - These are considered too high by some Administrations and additional study of these limits is anticipated in the future.